Back to all articles

 For use cases within healthcare, the accuracy and reliability of LLM responses is a critical issue.
 At DEPT®, we used RAG to overcome that barrier when we helped CaryHealth develop an ultra-accurate AI reference app that relies on exclusively verified sources.

-Getting started
+Getting started with RAG

 To get started building your own RAG implementation, you’ll need the following ingredients.